-- The changes are non-material (e.g., module aims or non-assessed learning outcomes) - The changes are beneficial to students - The changes are required because circumstances outside of our control (e.g., a change in the law).
+- The changes are non-material (e.g., module aims or non-assessed learning outcomes) - The changes are beneficial to students. - The changes are required because circumstances outside of our control (e.g., a change in the law).

-When we are making change to a course, we always consult with your student reps through Boards of Studies meetings for your subject.
-You are able to express your concerns or any input you would like to have by contacting your student rep or by attending the Student Representation Forum at your Campus.
+When we are making change to a course, we always consult with your Student Representatives.
+You are able to express your concerns or any input you would like to have by contacting your Student Representative or by attending the Student Representation Forum, or other feedback opportunities at your Campus.